Tiquo

 DOM Package

-The Tiquo DOM Package (@tiquo/dom-package) is a JavaScript SDK that provides customer authentication directly in the browser.
+The Tiquo DOM Package (@tiquo/dom-package) is a JavaScript SDK that provides customer authentication and first-party website analytics directly in the browser.
 It uses an email OTP flow: the customer enters their email address, receives a 6-digit verification code, and signs in.
 No passwords, no redirects, no OAuth configuration.

 Once authenticated, the SDK issues JWT access and refresh tokens that work with the Client API.
-It also handles token storage, automatic token refresh, and multi-tab session synchronization out of the box.
+It also handles token storage, automatic token refresh, multi-tab session synchronization, and known-customer attribution for analytics out of the box.

 Installation